RJBrooker/insult.ai/README.md

 * [Gunicorn](http://gunicorn.org/): Python Web Server Gateway Interface
 * [torchMoji](https://github.com/huggingface/torchMoji): Emoji predictions

-The model is built in pyTorch, and trained on Kaggles "Insults in Social Commentary" dataset, using transfer learning.
+The model is built in pyTorch, and trained on Kaggles "Insults in Social Commentary" dataset.
+It utilizes transfer learning built on top of the torchMoji model.

 The API handler is built in hug, then served through a Gunicorn Gateway Interface.